snopf/snopf/README.md

 * snopf makes use of the excellent [V-USB driver](https://www.obdev.at/products/vusb/index.html)

 ## License
-All code and schematics are licensed under GNU General Public License (GPL) Version 2, see file License.txt.
+All code and schematics / hardware layouts are licensed under GNU General Public License (GPL) Version 2, see file License.txt.